dryeo/Pale-Moon/README.txt

-This is the source code for the Pale Moon web browser, an alternative browser based on Firefox/Mozilla community code.
+This is the source code for the OS/2 fork of the Pale Moon web browser, an alternative browser based on Firefox/Mozilla community code.
 The source tree is mostly laid out like other Mozilla-based products.